Meet the Staff

 Mr. J. Silcock (Middle Leader – Design Technology & Computing)

 Mr. E. Chow (Teacher of Computing)

-In Year 7 pupils follow a Scheme of Work, which covers a broad range of ICT skills.
-It is a good foundation for developing ICT skills and knowledge to aid progression across many subject areas.
+In Year 7 pupils follow a Scheme of Work, which covers a broad range of Computer Science and ICT skills.
+It is a good foundation for developing vital skills and knowledge to aid progression across many subject areas.
 Projects that Year 7 will complete are listed below:-

 In Year 9 pupils begin preparation for GCSE’s.
 Pupils will learn to apply problem solving and planning skills working towards the GCSE qualification

 – Computational thinking

 Year 10 & 11 Options (3 hours per week)